 Financial Aid Information Seminar

-You and your parents are invited to a Financial Aid Information Seminar sponsored by the North Dakota Association of Student Financial Aid Administrators on Monday, October 29th or Monday, November 5th 2018 at 5:30 pm – choose whichever date is most convenient.
+Seniors and their parents are invited to a Financial Aid Information Seminar sponsored by the North Dakota Association of Student Financial Aid Administrators on Monday, October 23rd or Tuesday, November 7th at 5:30 pm – choose whichever date is most convenient.
 These sessions, held at the BPS Career Academy on the campus of BSC, will answer questions about the Free Application for Federal Student Aid (FAFSA) and programs such as Pell, SEOG, and student loans.